renpy/renpy/sphinx/source/text.rst

     :propref:`hyperlink_functions` style property, the default handler
     has the following behavior.

-    * Hyperlinks are rendered using the ``style.hyperlink_text`` style.

-    * If the argument begins with ``jump:``, the rest of the link is interpreted as a label to jump to.
+    * When the argument begins with jump:, the rest of the argument is a label to jump to.

-    * If the argument begins with ``call:``, the rest of the link is interpreted as a label to call.
-Calling a label ends the current statement.
+    * When the argument begins with call:, the rest of the argument is a label to call.
+As usual, a call ends the current Ren'Py statement.

+    * When the argument begins with call_in_new_context:, the rest of the argument is a label to call in a new context (using :func:`renpy.call_in_new_context`).

-    * Otherwise, the argument is interpreted as a URL and passed to the system web browser.
+    * Otherwise, the argument is a URL that is opened by the system web browser.

-    (Use of a without a jump: prefix or URL has been deprecated.)

-    * Apart from the change in style, there is no specific behavior when a hyperlink is hovered.
+    If there is no protocol section in the argument, :var:`config.hyperlink_protocol` is prepended to it.
+If config.hyperlink_protocol has been set to "jump", {a=label} and {a=jump:label} become equivalent.

     ::